pranabekka/pranabekka.github.io/content/drafts/s-expressions.md

 )
 ```

+Instead of the above,
-You have to learn to ignore most of the parentheses while reading,
+you have to learn to ignore most of the parentheses
+while reading S-expressions,
-and let your editor handle them while writing.
+and let your editor handle parentheses
+while writing S-expressions.

 Here's an idiomatic representation of the previous example: